gkubisa/elm-app-boilerplate/README.md

 ## Features

 - easy to use npm scripts
-- automated build of all application resources
+- automated build of all application resources using [webpack](http://webpack.github.io/)
-- JavaScript and CSS minification
-- automatic rebuild and reload on source change
+- Hot Module Replacement for the Elm code using [elm-hot-loader](https://github.com/fluxxu/elm-hot-loader)
 - automatic re-execution of tests on source change
 - [Semantic UI](http://semantic-ui.com/) integration